 \section{Practical Aspects of Online Linear Programming}

-In this section, we discuss practical aspects of online linear programming in more details.
-In \textbf{\ref{app:impl}} and \textbf{\ref{app:subproblem}}, we show when and how online updates can be carried out efficiently; In \textbf{\ref{app:subproblem}}, we apply online explicit update to more LP problem types and compare its performance with other LP solvers; In \textbf{\ref{app:sifting}}, we formalize the contents of LP sifting and present more implementation details.
-Finally we show in \textbf{\ref{app:mip}} that online LP is applicable to speedup solution of mixed integer programming.
+In this section, we discuss the practical aspects of online linear programming in more details.
+In \textbf{Section \ref{app:impl}} and \textbf{Section \ref{app:subproblem}}, we show when and how online updates can be carried out efficiently; In \textbf{Section \ref{app:subproblem}}, we apply online explicit update to more LP problem types and compare its performance with other LP solvers; In \textbf{Section \ref{app:sifting}}, we formalize the contents of LP sifting and present more implementation details.
+Finally we show in \textbf{Section \ref{app:mip}} that online LP is applicable to speedup mixed integer programming.